fatiando/fatiando/doc/develop.rst

             Bla B., and Meh M. (2014).
 Some relevant article describing the methods.
 Journal. doi:82e1hd1puhd7
             """

 * Class docstrings will contain a description of the class and the parameters that `__init__` takes.
 It should also include examples (as doctests when possible) and references.
 Pretty much like function docstrings.
+  Abstract methods should not have docstrings but its overriden version must.

 To compile the documentation, run::